gfaza/jira-dependency-graph/README.md

     --issue-update=<jira-card-key>
     ```

-9. New command line option: Include issue status/state on your node's label:
+9. New command line options: Include additional issue elements on your node's label:
     ```bash
     --include-state
+    --include-assignee
     ```

 10. New command line option: Include issue labels as additional nodes on the graph.
 Can be a useful way of further helping the layout algorithm: